rech/abacus/README.md

 ```

 ## Roadmap

+This roadmap gives some insight into what's next for the project.
+We'd like to spend more time working on this project and get Abacus to version 1.2.x; if this is something you'd like to see happen too please show your support for the project by giving it a Github star.

+#### Version 0.9.x [COMPLETE]

+* Full support for `float` and `double`.
+* Full test coverage.

+#### Version 1.0.x

+* Fixed 32 bit precision number data type.
+* Full unit test coverage configured with appropriate margins of error.

+#### Version 1.1.x

-* Fixed 64 bit precision number data type
+* Fixed 64 bit precision number data type.
-* Fixed 128 bit precision number data type
+* Fixed 128 bit precision number data type.
+* Full unit test coverage configured with appropriate margins of error.

+#### Version 1.2.x

-* Half precision real number data type
+* Half precision floating point number data type.
-* All tests used for Real precision numbers enabled and configured for Fixed precision numbers with suitable margins for error and all passing.
+* Quadruple precision floating point number data type.
+* Full unit test coverage configured with appropriate margins of error.

+## Technical Details

+Authoring a consistent API for Abacus across multiple levels of precision presents techinical challenge because the C# language has limited support for experessing constraints for generics; for this reason Abacus has been built using a templatization mechanism to ensure a consitent API across precisions, this is a little cumbersome to work from an author's perspective, however, as a user it works well and brings the added benefit that the entire libary is generated into a small set of files (one for each level of precision), making Abacus easy to embed into any C# project.

+## About the name

+Abacus is named after a maths library that Ash worked with in the past when he was a programmer at [Black Rock Studio][br].

 ## License